 So, while you know that they can biodegrade, you should also be careful how you dispose of them.

 Is Orbeez Environmentally Friendly?

-Orbeez is not just friends to humans; they are also a great friend to the environment.
+Orbeez (water beads) is not just friends to humans; they are also a great friend to the environment.
 Yes, we can say that Orbeez is environmentally friendly.
 This is why we can say so.